fahrbach/faster-graph-embeddings/src/README.md

 scores (both micro-F1 and macro-F1) are recorded in a .log file associated with the graph embedding file.
 We plot the results of all these experiments using the Python tools in the plots/ directory.

+The AUC scores for the link prediction experiments are the output of running classification/link-prediction.py on individual graph embeddings.